-We sometimes talk about web copy and content like they’re the same, but they aren’t — they complement each other, but they also serve two distinct purposes.
+We sometimes talk about copywriting strategies and content marketing like they’re the same, but they aren’t — they complement each other, but they also serve two distinct purposes.

 Copy, traditionally, is what we use to make the sale.
 To use Albert Lasker’s phrase, it’s salesmanship in print (or pixels).
 Its aim is to persuade.

 Content does everything else.
-It attracts an audience, engages their sustained attention, demonstrates your ability to solve their problems, and paves the way for an eventual purchase.
+A strong content series attracts an audience, engages their sustained attention, demonstrates your ability to solve their problems, and paves the way for an eventual purchase.

-Content marketing is the new cool kid in advertising– because the web lets us use content to accomplish so much with relatively limited resources.
+Content marketing has been the new cool kid in advertising — the web lets us use content to accomplish so much with relatively limited resources.

 But really smart content marketers know enough to steal from their more traditional copywriting brothers and sisters.
-Because those old school elements of persuasion will make everything in your content work better.
+Because when you learn how to be a copywriter, those old-school elements of persuasion will make everything in your content work better.

-Here are 7 strategies you’ll want to swipe from the rich tradition of direct response copywriting:
+Here are 7 copywriting strategies you’ll want to swipe from the rich tradition of direct response copywriting.

 #1: Headlines, headlines, headlines

 Copywriters know that if the headline is weak, the ad will never get read.

 The same is true for your content.
 Put a vague, waffly, or obscure headline on the best piece of content the world has ever seen, and it still won’t get read.